mhbsiam/cafe/README.md

 2. Select **Download ZIP**.
 3. Save the ZIP file to your computer.

-### Step 2: Extract the ZIP File & Install
+### Step 2: Extract the ZIP File & Install the tool
 1. Right-click the file and choose **Extract All** (or use a file extraction tool to unzip it).
-2. After extraction, install using either Pixi or Conda.
+2. After extraction, enter the ./CAFE/ folder.
+Then, install the tool using either Pixi or Conda.

 ##